You too can have a voice on Capitol Hill

 Much of this takes place far from the public view, and many aren’t aware that change was even being contemplated until they find themselves on the losing end.

-That all said, if no one knows you exist, how could they ever take your needs into consideration?
+WHEN no one knows you exist, how could they ever take your needs into consideration?

 Having effective local, state and federal advocacy is an absolute necessity in our current economic climate.